greeveu/AdvancedBan/README.md

 # Greev.eu AdvancedBan Fork

-Yes this is supose to be open source, feel free to add pull request and / or to use it yourself if you find it usefull.
+Yes this is supposed to be open source, feel free to add pull request and/or use it yourself if you find it useful.

 Bukkit- & BungeeCord-Plugin at once <br>
 Check out our [Spigot-Page](https://www.spigotmc.org/resources/advancedban.8695/) for more  information!